auttaja/gommand/README.md

 - `Command`: The actual command which was called.
 - `RawArgs`: A string of the raw arguments.
 - `Args`: The transformed arguments.
+- `Prefix`: Defines the prefix which was used.
 - `MidddlewareParams`: The params set by [middleware](#middleware).

 It also contains several helper functions: